 By all this we do not mean to say that heavily accounting-based accountability is in all situations a bad management strategy.
 There is no universal truth to the question of to what extent accountability, and giving an account, ought to be composed of accounting.
 It depends on the nature of the task, the agents, and the organization.
-Particularly important in the relationship between accountability and task is the extent to which the task undertaken can be verified - to which performance can be observed, and thus a complete contract can be written to induce the behavior management desires.
+Particularly important in the relationship between accountability and task is the extent to which the task undertaken can be verified - to which performance can be observed, and thus a full, complete contract can be written to induce the behavior management desires.
 For lower-level functionaries in organizations with "top down" management that are doing what one of us in Building State Capability (Andrews, Pritchett, Woolcock, 2017) calls "logistics," performance can be judged strictly by the numbers.
 In a post office compliance with existing processes and procedures and accounting based on "thin inputs" -where "thin" here is the opposite of "thick" in the sense of "thick description" of Clifford Geertz (1973) - is all that is asked.
 Accounting completely satisfies what it needs for full accountability.
-The other of us (Honig, 2018) finds that relying on accounting-based accountability is sometimes the best way of managing development projects where they are primarily logistical-e.g. building a road, or delivering anti-retroviral drugs - consistent with this logic.
-The process server ought to be managed with a very heavily accounting-based accountability scheme, as the task is primarily logistical delivering a notice.
+The other of us (Honig, 2018) finds that relying on accounting-based accountability is sometimes the best way of managing development projects where they are primarily logistical - e.g. building a road, or delivering anti-retroviral drugs - consistent with this logic.
+The process server ought to be managed with a very heavily accounting-based accountability scheme, as the task is primarily logistical - delivering a notice.

 In contrast, in other activities it is obvious that the thin measurement of accounting fails to capture in important and essential ways what agents are expected to do.
 Hence, accounting plays a lesser role in what it means to make an account.
 Indeed, a large literature in economics makes clear that where accounting is incomplete, reliance on accounting for control purposes is often misguided.
-As a result, many high-performing organizations treat accounting as an input - a component of the account-rather than the whole of an account.
+As a result, many high-performing organizations treat accounting as an input - a component of the account - rather than the whole of an account.
 For example, after any engagement, an army officer will have to provide an account of their (and their unit's) actions.
 In this certainly there is accounting: men and material lost, objectives gained or failed.
-But the account is not exhausted by the simple thin accounting of inputs or outputs.
-Like judges, army officers appropriately labor under an accountability regime wherein accounting forms a part, but by no means the whole, of what it means to
+But the account is not exhausted by the simple thin account for performance.
+We believe the same is true of teachers and education systems - that these are tasks better suited to account based accountability, supported rather than dominated by accounting-based accountability.